GunawanAhmad/GunawanAhmad/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Hi I' Gunawan Nur Ahmad, a passionate software developer from Indonesia.
+Hi i'm Gunawan Nur Ahmad, a passionate software developer from Indonesia.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.